 Waylaid by stars and firepower’

 Resolution may be coming in the radiance of the album’s final track, ‘Bringing Down the Light’, but the character in ‘Firepower’ is in the midst of the struggle and nowhere close to experiencing it.
 Sylvian described him as ‘somebody with a survivor’s approach to life who is constantly coming up against obstacles and not opportunities and therefore is defeated in life.’
 He saw the song as a counterpoint to the preceding track on The First Day, ‘Jean the Birdman’, which he says is ‘mirrored by ‘Firepower’ on the album,’ the latter track having ‘a character with a similar approach to life but always fails.
 Fails to bear up under the weight of circumstance.’

-It’s interesting that the ballads that emerged during the writing sessions were set aside for the future, with Sylvian seeming to wish to dwell in the aggressive vibe as a kind of exorcism of his experiences.
+It’s interesting that the ballads which emerged during the writing sessions were set aside for the future, with Sylvian seeming to wish to dwell in the aggressive vibe as a kind of exorcism of his experiences.
 Fripp: ‘When we got into the studio the album developed this particular way with David wanting to rock out.’

 As the ‘Firepower’ lyric dies away the musical elements continue more calmly whilst the letters of the song title are vocalised, out of sequence in each channel of the stereo mix.
 This technique recalls a similar section in the title track of Robert Fripp’s 1979 solo album, Exposure.
 Sylvian’s sound sculpting is evident as ‘Firepower’ draws to a close: ‘the orchestration in the coda…is culled from various sources: recordings from short-wave radio, samples from various forms of classical music – there’s a little sampled string quartet in there.’